pawelptak/raspberrypi-server/README.md

     sudo certbot --apache
     ```
     and follow the prompts on the screen.
 Choose your domain name as well as the `shared` site activated earilier.

+    (Cert renewal: Make sure NAT for port 80 is enabled for your domain!
+And type in `sudo certbot renew`.)

-3. A file named `shared-le-ssl.conf` will be generated in `/etc/apache2/sites-available/`.
+4. A file named `shared-le-ssl.conf` will be generated in `/etc/apache2/sites-available/`.

-4. Enable SSL Module and Site:
+5. Enable SSL Module and Site:
     ```
     sudo a2enmod ssl
     sudo a2ensite shared-le-ssl.conf